Alexei Shirov: Career

 In September 2010, Shirov participated in the Grand Slam Chess Masters preliminary tournament in Shanghai, where he faced world No. 4 Levon Aronian, world No. 5 Vladimir Kramnik, and Wang Hao; the top two scorers qualified for the Grand Slam final supertournament from October 9 to 15 in Bilbao against world No. 1 Magnus Carlsen and World Champion Viswanathan Anand.
 After drawing his first two games, Shirov then won three consecutive games, including his first victory over Kramnik since 2003.
 Finishing with 4½/6 points, Shirov won the tournament, qualifying along with Kramnik for the Grand Slam final.

 In May 2011, Shirov won a strong round-robin tournament in Lublin, Poland, the 3rd Lublin Union Memorial 2011 with a score of 5/7.
 In December 2011, he switched back federations from Spain to Latvia.

 In February 2012, Shirov won the Aivars Gipslis Memorial in Riga with 8 points out of 9.
 In June 2012 Shirov won the Buenos Aires Masters Tournament (category 13) with 5½/7.

 In August 2013, he played in the Chess World Cup.
 He won his first-round match against Hou Yifan, and was eliminated when he lost his second round match to Wei Yi.
 In August 2015, Shirov won the 5th Riga Technical University Open edging out Robert Hovhannisyan on tiebreak score, after both players finished on 7½/9.
 In March 2017, Shirov won the Mikhail Tal Memorial blitz tournament in Jūrmala scoring 9½/11 points.

 In 2018 and 2019, he won the 5th and 6th Arica Open.

 In September 2020, during the FIDE Online Chess Olympiad 2020, Shirov won the Gazprom Brilliancy Prize for his win as Black against Danyyil Dvirnyy in the Slav Defense, involving a queen sacrifice in a queenside attack, and achieved an overall score of 13/15 (+12−1=2) playing for the Spanish team.

 In February 2021, Shirov won the 3rd Salamanca Chess Festival with a score of 6/7.

 Through February and March 2022, Shirov played in the FIDE Grand Prix 2022.
 In the first leg, he placed fourth in Pool D with a 1.5/6 result.
 In the second leg, he tied with Vladimir Fedoseev for third in Pool C with a result of 2.5/6, finishing last in the standings with one point.

+In July 2023, Shirov played in the 2023 Canadian Open Chess Championship.
+Shirov placed first with a result of 8.5/10.

 Personal life

 Shirov is of Russian descent.
-In 1994 he married an Argentine, Verónica Alvarez, moved to Tarragona, and became a citizen of Spain.
-He was married to Lithuanian Viktorija Čmilytė, also a chess grandmaster, from 2001 to 2007.
+In 1994 he married an Argentine, Verónica Álvarez, moved to Tarragona, and became a citizen of Spain.
+From 2001 to 2007, he was married to Lithuanian Viktorija Čmilytė, also a chess grandmaster and one of the strongest female chess players in the world.
 Shortly before the Shanghai 2010 tournament, Shirov got married for a third time to WIM Olga Dolgova.
 At that time he still played for Spain, but he and his wife also had an apartment in Riga, Latvia.